WasiqB/wasiqb.github.io/_appium/01-introduction.md

 * It seamlessly supports Android and iOS platform mobiles and tablets.
 * It can start / stop Appium server internally or attach to already running external Appium server.
 * It allows configurable customization of delays between actions, screenshots, capabilities of the apps, etc.
+* It has inbuit methods which allows using gestures like swipe, zoom and pinch with ease.
 * It checks battery status and will terminate test execution when battery level is less than 20%.
 * It allows video recording of tests on Android and iOS.
 * It allows executing tests on Cloud based platforms like BrowserStack, SauceLabs, etc.